 In order to explain any important things more clearly, we often use images or drawings.
-We use isometric drawing to have a clear vision about the three-dimensional characteristics of an object.
+We use isometric drawing to have a clear vision of the three-dimensional characteristics of an object.
 There are many simple and useful tools for this purpose.
 We can use Microsoft Excel too for drawing.
-In this article, I am going to explain the step by step procedures on how to draw isometric drawing in Excel.
+In this article, I am going to explain the step-by-step procedures on how to draw isometric drawing in Excel.
 I hope it will be very helpful for all the people who are facing the problems of drawing with this software.

 What Is Isometric Drawing?